alphaJohnny/thinking-in-management/manuscript/__outline.md

 ## 2.1 Drive or Drag
 You have to learn to keep people emotionally committed, build trust, keep them challenged, focused and create a energy flow feedback loop to keep multiplying everyone's energy and keep them in High Energy states - hungry to solve problems.

-### 2.1.1 You are able to create a sense of urgency in them, usually can be done by keeping them emotionaly committed

-### 2.1.2 Demonstrated drive for what you are doing? your beliefs.
+### 2.1.1 Demonstrated drive for what you are doing, Your beliefs, your vision of the future.
 Are they emotionally committed

+### 2.1.2 You are able to create a sense of urgency in them?
+Do they see how what they were doing passively can be done together at a much fervent pace.

 ### 2.1.3 Do you notice a daily drive or drag, are they waiting for permission ? or selling you solutions